-- Testing of a sample of data used in the expected credit loss model to the underlying accounting records. - Evaluating of the ECL model calculations, agreeing the data inputs and checking the mathematical accuracy of the calculations. - Comparing the Company's definition of default, as outlined in the accounting policy against the definition that Company uses for credit risk management. - Assessing whether the disclosures in the financial statements are adequate.
+- Tested a sample of data used in the expected credit loss model to the underlying accounting records. - Evaluated the ECL model calculations, agreed the data inputs and checked the mathematical accuracy of the calculations. - Compared the Company's definition of default, as outlined in the accounting policy against the definition that Company uses for credit risk management. - Assessed the adequacy of relevant disclosures in the financial statements.